[DIY] Solar Inverter Sizing and Installation Complete Step By Step Guide

 The Final Checklist Before Flipping the Switch

-Before you energize the system, run this mental audit:
+Before you energize the system, run this check:

 1. Voltage match: Is your panel array voltage within the inverter's "Maximum Input Voltage" (stay 20% below the limit to be safe)?